SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Ravi Shankar

-If you had an opportunity to buy Jaisalmer, you could have put equity.
-But it was the HMA contract, owner had enough funds and they already constructed the property.
-I would give an entire halo effect to our brand with the Netflix impact in the Rajasthan hotel.
-So even with the HMA contract, But if there are good deals available, which we are evaluating, which has good return metrics, yield on cost and roe as per our benchmark, then we would be keen to invest with high roast.
-If the deal justifies that economics.
+If we had an opportunity to buy Jaisalmer, we could have put equity, but it was the HMA contract, owner had enough funds and they already constructed the property and would give an entire halo effect to our brand with the network impact in Rajasthan hotel.
+So, we went with the HMA contract.
+But if there are good deals available, which we are evaluating, which has good return metrics, yield on cost and ROE as per our benchmark, then we would be keen to invest, with a high ROCE if the deal justifies the economics.

 Achal Kumar